Portraits of Absentees: Mbali Dhlamini and the Aesthetics of Withdrawal

 Similar to the Bomma series in which the human body is physically eliminated, Dhlamini’s recent solo show Go Bipa Mpa Ka Mabele (2022) with the Frankfurt based gallery, Sakhile&Me, the featured drawings and photographs looks into sartorial materials albeit this time, investigating the many uses of the indigo plant and cloth dyeing tradition in Senegal—a research project she did during her artist residency in that country.
 This brings us to the importance of process in Dhlamini’s work.
 The idea that each work bleeds into another, in a serial way, speaks to both the relentless and archeological aspects of her work.
 The indigo works are perhaps the raw examples of her general approach to her art making.

 In the same body of work, Dhlamini also returns to the subject of black women and materiality with a more striking feature this time around, namely, the presence of her physical body in the work.
-Here she retains the plastic garment initially used in the photographic series Bomme ba Seaparo but drops the focus on colour of the uniform to explore a newer set of questions.
+Here she retains the plastic garment initially used in the photographic series Bomme ba Seaparo but drops the focus on color of the uniform to explore a newer set of questions.
 The central piece of the show was a stop-motion video installation titled Ukuhlamba (2020) and accompanying set of photographic stills, which she tweaked and edited to precision.
 In the video, the plastic garment isn’t necessarily the dress that it was before, but simulates a body of water in which the figure is either soaked in or unraveling from.
 The process of ukuhlamba isn’t necessarily the same as baptism, even when baptism is the commonplace purgative process in Christianized contexts.
 In fact, in most AICs, Baptism is the precondition to the newly converted required prior to them wearing the religious garments associated with their spiritual re-awakening and purgation.
 On the one hand, people are baptized as individuals and only ones in their lives.
 Ukuhlamba, on the other hand, can also refer to spiritual and collective cleansing of, say, a home or community after a disaster, in which members of the group plead with the ancestors to remove the cloud of darkness.
 It is a process that can be and is repeated several times in ones’ lifetime.
 In other words, ukuhlamba is a form of detoxing, both curative and preventative; it anticipates the events and responds to them by way of decontaminating the individual and the collective body.
 Thus, the African reference to ukuhlamba—unlike in the Christian baptismal ceremony—is a continual process of cleansing and reflection.
 As the title of one of her photographic stills, An Ode to Ukuhlamba (2020) might suggest, Dhlamini’s performative enactment celebrates this ritual and culture of healing.

 In the photographic pieces, particularly the work Meetlo and the diptych Bugubedu, Dhlamini uses the plastic material as a malleable and elastic product only to bring the viewers’ attention both to the derived message as well as the form in which she delivers it.
 The artist has chosen her own body as the site of reflection and ocular interest.
 But, at the same time, using her plastic material tunic to tentatively, if alluringly, conceal parts of her body by obscuring, tempering and abstracting it.
 At the level of form, Dhlamini transmogrifies the plastic as well as anthropomorphizes it in Meetlo.
 Meetlo means custom in Setswana.
 Indigenous language are rarely the objects of interests to be explored in visual arts.
 Dhlamini occupies this vacant terrain, often using the combination of written and visual language to allude to (if not altogether elude) forms of cultural translation.
-Latent in the visual exploration is the importance of colour, which the diptych Bugubedu (red) explores.
+Latent in the visual exploration is the importance of color, which the diptych Bugubedu (red) explores.
 For example, the wearing of red and white orche during rites of passage usually signifies liminal and transitional phases that requires a specific transformative reconfiguration of the body.
-In other words, this isn’t simplistic inquiry on the sociology of colour, i.e., red means blood and so on.
+In other words, this isn’t simplistic inquiry on the sociology of color, i.e., red means blood and so on.
 In Bugubedu, the figure is captured in a state of transient wakefulness and becoming.
 This becoming is not always detected merely in rites of passage, say, from boyhood to manhood, but also exemplify the total outlook of African philosophical thought that motion is the essence of be-ing.
 15

-These two photographs also bleed into each other in the ways in which motion, language, colour and illusion are the central themes.
+These two photographs also bleed into each other in the ways in which motion, language, color and illusion are the central themes.
 In other words, meetlo also alludes to mahlo, which basically translates to eyes or seeing.
 In Meetlo, for example, we can see an androgenous and multilimbed body seated like a yogi and resembling the Hindu deity, Shiva.
 The body is redoubled into several other figures in a Matrix move.
 But the central figure is Dhlamini herself, facing directly at the viewer as she’s covered by plastic.
 The sense of movement and stillness typical of Shiva’s imagery, is a playful masquerade between allusion and illusion—a custom of revealing and masking typical to African and non-western cultures.
 Within this highly animated moment of gesticulation, at the core of the figure we “see” a glim formation of the “eye.”
 The role of language in this process is important and proposes the customary relation between meetlo and mahlo, or better, the dialectical interdependence between the people and their culture.
 What you see or hear is not always what you get.
 This complexity in non-western cultural customs instantiates constant departure from the proposed, by way of ritualistic forms of metonymical representations of social life.

 Unlike the works we spoke about before, in this body of work the black body is present, visible but nevertheless still dodging and eluding full scrutiny.
 It is vagued and obscured by the plastic materials whose irregular folds and draperies that “protects” it from our perusal.
 The works exhibited here show the rapid maturation of Dhlamini’s project and her knack for sustaining various tangential issues within the same conceptual rigor sustained from formative works.
 There’s something interestingly scholarly, which is not necessarily the same as academic, in how Dhlamini has pursued her work thus far.
 She has diligently explored her “object matter” with the kind of archaeological curiosity and persistency that has shown generosity and experimentality.
 Therefore throughout this essay we have tried to explore the complex visual language that Mbali Dhlamini employs in her work, however without didactically feeding the reader with fixed meaning of what certain artworks might mean or necessarily say.
 This avoidance is strictly to leave room for the reader to use the tools employed here to enter this visual universe that Mbali Dhlamini has created for us and engage it in their own subjective terms.